silenceisgolden/koa-gce-metadata/README.md

-# node-googlecloud-metadata
+# koa-gce-metadata

-Library to retrieve and update changed metadata according to Google's Compute Engine API
+Library to retrieve and update metadata in a Google Compute Engine Instance

+Status: Usable, but still testing before 0.1 release.